wso2/docs-ei/en/streaming-integrator/docs/examples/performing-real-time-etl-with-mysql.md

 10. Restart the SI server and wait for about one minute.

 11. The following log appears in the SI console:

     ```
     INFO {io.siddhi.core.stream.output.sink.LogSink} - CountProductions : LogStream : Event{timestamp=1564151078607, data=[220.0], isExpired=false}
     INFO {io.siddhi.core.stream.output.sink.LogSink} - CountProductions : LogStream : Event{timestamp=1564151078612, data=[320.0], isExpired=false}
     ```

-Notice that the `CDC source` has replayed the last two messages.
-As a result, the sweet productions count has being correctly restored.
+Note that the `CDC source` has replayed the last two messages.
+As a result, the sweet production runs count has being correctly restored.

 ### Polling mode